Moving Beyond the Milky Way

-Because the SDSS has not sampled the entire sky and there is a bias in where the survey has imaged, we are not able to create a true random sample.
+Because the SDSS has not sampled the entire sky and there is a bias in where the survey has imaged, we are not able to create a truly random sample.
 Below is just one possible method for sampling.
 You may choose to try this one, modify the suggested procedure, or create your own.
 The steps are outlined below.
 The video walks you through the steps in more detail.
 If you are unfamiliar with the tools mentioned, it may be a helpful place to start.

 - Use the Stripe Coverage Map to see where in the sky the SDSS has imaged.
 Need help understanding this map?
 See Stripe Coverage Help.